 How to be productive working from home

-Seasoned remote worker tend to work from home on busy days like Mondays, Tuesdays and Thursdays.
-However, for most of us it's new and how to be productive, working from home, a skill that most of us must master.
+Seasoned remote workers tend to work from home on busy days like Mondays, Tuesdays and Thursdays.
+However, for most of us it's new and how to be productive, working from home, a skill that most of us must learn to master.